 These organizations are global nonprofit and multilateral leaders in vaccine development and distribution, but they can’t do it alone.
-Success depends upon governments joining and vaccine manufacturers agreeing to make vaccines available.
+Success depends upon governments participating and vaccine manufacturers agreeing to make vaccines available.

-So far, 190 countries (soon to be 191, once the United States formally joins) are participating in the COVAX Facility.
-This includes most of the 92 countries that are eligible for donor-funded doses through the COVAX Advance Market Commitment (AMC)—an innovative financing mechanism through which the world’s poorest countries will gain access to COVID-19 vaccines.
+So far, 190 countries are participating in the COVAX Facility.
+This includes most of the 92 countries that are eligible for donor-funded doses through the COVAX Advance Market Commitment (AMC)—an innovative financing mechanism through which the world’s poorest countries can gain access to COVID-19 vaccines.

 At PATH, we’re contributing toward and complementing COVAX by mobilizing our staff, networks, and partnerships to anticipate and address country needs.
 Through our expertise in vaccine financing, procurement, and partnerships, we’re assisting the COVAX Facility with program design and operationalization.
 And with our manufacturing expertise, we’re helping evaluate production capacity and offering strategies for scale-up.
-We’re also providing technical assistance to support COVID-19 vaccine trial-site readiness in Africa and Asia.
+We’re also advancing new COVID-19 vaccine development and providing technical assistance to support COVID-19 vaccine trial-site and vaccination delivery readiness in Africa and Asia.

 Why do we need COVAX?

 The race to produce vaccines for billions of people at once is uncharted territory.
 And with a disease like COVID-19, it’s critical to ensure broad coverage and equitable access.

 Equitable vaccine distribution isn't just ethical—it’s essential for controlling the spread.
 COVID-19 doesn’t respect borders, and its variants are adding additional urgency and uncertainty.
 No one is safe until everyone is safe.